 4. Your relationships are suffering.

 How often are you reminded by your spouse or significant other about your responsibilities around the house?
 Are you nervous to drop the bomb about your training plans this weekend, for fear of backlash?
-Is this an on-going source of tension?
-If the answer is ‘yes’ then you may need to readjust some of your training goals to accommodate the needs of others in your life.
-You love to train, and it’s even more awesome when you can do this in a way that doesn’t make everyone you care about hate you.
+Is this an ongoing source of tension?
+If the answer is yes then you may need to readjust some of your training goals to accommodate the needs of others in your life.
+You love to train, and it’s even more awesome when you can do this in a way that doesn’t make everyone you care about dislike you.

 5. You have “been in a funk” for longer than usual.

 Despite all of the fancy recovery gadgets and data, research suggests that the strongest indicator of recovery is our mood.
-Ups and downs in life are normal—especially right now as we deal with this pandemic—but when you realize that you’ve had more down-days than up-days in a prolonged period, you need to evaluate everything in your life that is over-stretching you.
+Ups and downs in life are normal, but when you realize that you’ve had more down-days than up-days in a prolonged period, you need to evaluate everything in your life that is over-stretching you.
 You don’t need to be experiencing clinical depression or anxiety to wave the white flag.
 A negative attitude, brain fog, or lack of enthusiasm for life can be an indication that your training needs to be readjusted or reprioritized in your life.
-Again, this can be a little tricky right now as our lives are adjusted for the pandemic.
 One thing you can do is be honest with yourself: Is the training you’re doing enhancing your mood or bringing you down?